JAlcocerT/JAlcocerT/content/blog/r_flexdashboards.md

     image: "https://socialify.git.ci/JAlcocerT/R_is_Great/image?description=1&descriptionEditable=Flexdashboards%20with%20R.&language=1&name=1&owner=1&theme=Auto" # image path/url
     alt: "R Flexdashboards" # alt text
     caption: "How to create Flexdashboards and deploy them for free."
-description: 'Step-by-step guide to using Flexdashboards on GitHub Pages.
+description: 'Step-by-step guide to using Flexdashboards on GitHub Pages Static Deploy.
 Perfect for data enthusiasts seeking dynamic visual storytelling.'
 summary: 'Integrating R Flexdashboards with GitHub Pages.
 Learn how to create interactive data visualizations, host them on GitHub, and share your insights effectively for free.'
 url: 'guide-r-flexdashboards-in-github-pages'
 ---